Japan in October 2025: Weather & Fall Foliage in Autumn

-October's mild and pleasant weather makes it ideal for travel in Japan.
+The mild and pleasant weather makes it ideal for travel in Japan in October.
 In this article, we provide ideas on weather, best places to visit, seasonal things to try, and some more travel tips.
 Surrounded by colorful fall leaves, take advantage of the season by exploring Japan's beautiful parks, hiking trails, and fall festivals, which are especially vibrant this time of year.

 Sapporo